Steps In the Personal Injury Lawsuit Process

 The trial will begin with each side presenting their opening statements.
 Then your attorney will present evidence and witness testimony.
 When that case has been presented, the insurance company’s attorney will present their case.

-When filing a lawsuit, you may be able to recover compensation for damages including current and future medical expenses related to your injuries, lost wages if you were unable to work and other damages such as pain and suffering and emotional distress.
+In a personal injury lawsuit, you may be able to recover compensation for damages including current and future medical expenses related to your injuries, lost wages if you were unable to work and other damages such as pain and suffering and emotional distress.
+We understand the law and the legal process, and we will fight for your interests and pursue maximum compensation from start to finish.